Self Introducing and Pilosophy

 U.S. Army here in Germany, from 1977 until 1993.
 First as a quality

-and finally as Chief of the Small Arms Repair Division.
-During my
+finally as Chief of the Small Arms Repair Division.
+During my many

-many years with the Army I gained a fairly deep insight, into the
+years with the Army I gained a fairly deep insight, into the various

 In 1993, due to the drawdown, my position was eliminated, and I